jmanifold/Numerical_Algorithms/README.md

-#Numerical_Algorithms
+# Numerical_Algorithms

-A collection of algorithms to solve various problems numerically, most of which were written for my Mech 105 course.
+This folder contains a collection of algorithms to perform various numerical goals.
+These codes were written for my Mech 103 and mech 105 courses as an exercise of establishing a strong understanding of how to use MATLAB.